-As much as I love minimalism and would like to agree with the process, it might not be the the most practical option for everyone, but it can definitely help you to think about what you are buying and wearing more carefully.
+As much as we love minimalism and agree with the process, it might not be the most practical option for everyone, but it can definitely help you to think about what you are buying and wearing more carefully.

 A capsule wardrobe is a limited collection of clothing items that can be mixed and matched to form several different everyday outfits.
 The idea is that you can wear the items in your capsule for different occasions in several different ways, in essence extending the wear and versatility of your favourite pieces.

-A capsule wardobe is a well planned that allows mixing and matching of items more effectively.
+A minimalist capsule wardrobe is well planned that allows mixing and matching of items more effectively.

-The size of your capsule wardrobe can vary, with some experts recommending as many as 50 items and others around 27.
+The size of your capsule wardrobe can vary, with some experts recommending as many as 50 items and others offer a more minimalist 27.
 The size of your wardrobe will greatly depend on your lifestyle, if you need to cover a bigger variety of occasions then a larger number of items might give you the flexibility you need.
-Note that activewear, underwear, accessories and sleepwear are not usually counted as part of capsule items as that could complicate things.
+Luckily activewear, underwear, accessories and sleepwear are not usually counted as part of capsule items as that could complicate things.

-What are the Pros of a Capsule Wardrobe?
+What are the Pros of a Minimalist Capsule Wardrobe?

 If you’d like to spend less time and effort on your wardrobe, a capsule wardrobe might be the perfect solution.
 Depending on your capsule philosophy and previous shopping habits it might also help you to save money in the long term.
 Curating your closet in this way allows you to create a framework that will make shopping and getting ready in the morning much easier.

 While you’re going through the planning and buying process it will allow you to consider each item that you are adding and removing from your closet carefully.
 Having a plan and sticking to it is a good way to avoid impulsive shopping sprees at questionable fast-fashion stores.